Miles Thompson

 Javiera Mora

-STRI INtern
+STRI Intern

-He sido voluntaria en proyectos científicos desde mi tercer año de Universidad, colaborando en colectas y procesamiento de diversas muestras, como: peces, corales, tiburones y cetáceos.
-A lo largo de esta trayectoria me enamoré de los peces de arrecife de coral al trabajar en un proyecto sobre ecomorfología trófica de especies hermanas separadas por el Istmo de Panamá, el cual me permitió desarrollar mi tesis de Licenciatura cuyo objetivo fue comprender la plasticidad alimenticia de dos pares de especies hermanas con nichos tróficos diferentes por medio de análisis de contenido estomacal.
+He sido voluntaria en proyectos científicos desde mi tercer año de universidad, colaborando en colectas y en el procesamiento de diversas muestras, como peces, corales, tiburones y cetáceos.
+A lo largo de esta trayectoria me enamoré de los peces de arrecife de coral al trabajar en un proyecto sobre ecomorfología trófica de especies hermanas separadas por el Istmo de Panamá, lo cual me permitió desarrollar mi tesis de licenciatura, cuyo objetivo fue comprender la plasticidad alimenticia de dos pares de especies hermanas con nichos tróficos diferentes mediante análisis de contenido estomacal.
 Sin embargo, dentro de mis intereses también destaca el efecto del sonido en el desarrollo de comunidades biológicas, la ecología trófica y la restauración de ecosistemas.
-Durante mi estancia en el O’Dea lab estaré trabajando con otolitos de peces mictófidos, identificando, midiendo y colectando muestras de isótopos estables para comprender como han respondido a eventos de Hipoxia a lo largo del tiempo evolutivo.